Southern African Large Telescope

 As a guideline, approximate magnitude limits at a mid-range wavelength for each grating are tabulated in Table 11.
 The limits have been calculated for 30-min exposures using the 1.5” slit, with 1.3” seeing at Zenith, in dark conditions, for an A0V type star (point-source).
 The numbers are applicable to long-slit and MOS observations.
 The magnitude limit here corresponds to signal-to-noise ratio of 5 per pixel in 2x2 binning over a 2 x FWHM aperture spectral extraction at the tabulated wavelength.
 As a crude rule of thumb for limiting magnitudes in good conditions, verified by actual observations, V=23 magnitude point sources can produce measurable flux in ~30 minute exposures with the PG900 grating and V=21 magnitude point sources with the PG3000 grating in blue settings.

 Mag Limit (V)

 Table 11: Guideline RSS sensitivities in the middle of the ranges of the gratings.
 See Figure 6 for available ranges.
 The RSS Simulator tool should be used for more detailed calculations.

 The RSS auto-guider is routinely used for almost all RSS observations.
 Unfortunately, its sensitivity is limited to rather bright guide stars.
 The practical limit is V ~ 16 mag with 16.5 mag possible in good seeing.
-This is usually not a problem for long-slit work, but can be an issue for MOS and Fabry-Perot where the available field for selecting a guide star may be much more restricted.
+This is usually not a problem for long-slit work, but can be an issue for MOS and Fabry-Perot where the available field for selecting a guide star is much more restricted.